Templates

 -

-Number of major assignments and course activities which correspond to the course learning outcomes and grading policy,
+Number of major assignments and course activities aligned with the course learning outcomes and grading policy,

 -

-Required only for 500-600 level courses: At least one additional, distinct assignment must be required of graduate students.
+Required for 500-600 level courses only: At least one additional, distinct assignment must be required of graduate students.

 Sample Language for a Syllabus